-The Class A CDL school in Missouri features an in-depth training program.
+Our Class A CDL school in Missouri features an in-depth training program.
 This course is by far our most popular option.
-This program is 4 weeks long, with class times from 7:00am to 3:30pm, Monday through Friday.
+The program is 4 weeks long, with class times from 7:00am to 3:30pm, Monday through Friday.

 Road driving will likely begin in the automatic truck to work on turning first.
-If students wish to test out in a manual transmission truck, they will be trained in the manual once they can safely maneuver turns and roundabouts.
-If students wish to move forward with the manual transmission, they will then be trained on double-clutching, proper up-shifting and downshifting.
-Students will continue working on pre-trip inspection, backing and road driving until they have been approved to test for their Class A license.
+If students wish to test in a manual transmission truck, they will be trained in the manual once they can safely maneuver turns and roundabouts.
+If students wish to move forward with the manual transmission, they will then be trained on double-clutching, proper upshifting, and downshifting.
+Students will continue working on pre-trip inspection, backing, and road driving until they have been approved to test for their Class A license.
 Training will then progress to review and test prep.

 Students will be relearning and reiterating what we've learned the last three weeks.
-Our CDL Class A test prep should ensure students’ readiness for the CDL test.
+Our CDL Class A test prep should ensure students’ readiness for the test.
 There are three components to a state administered CDL test:

 1) Vehicle inspection (walk around and air brake test)